-Table A1.4 below sets out the estimates for marketing benefits across the different jurisdictions and illustrates the wide range of values (expressed in monetary terms, as a proportion of total intangible benefits and as benefit per inhabitant) estimated for this benefit. eir's estimate is lower than the benefits estimated in most other jurisdictions, and the same as those in France.
+Table A1.4 below sets out the estimates for marketing benefits across the different jurisdictions and illustrates the wide range of values (expressed in monetary terms, as a proportion of total intangible benefits and as benefit per inhabitant) estimated for this benefit. eir's estimate is lower than the benefits estimated in most other jurisdictions, and is similar to those in France.

-63 BEREC (2010), op. cit.
+65 BEREC (2010), op. cit.

-64 CNMC (2016), op. cit., pp. 16-17.
+66 CNMC (2016), op. cit., pp. 16-17.

-65 ANACOM (2015), op. cit.
+67 ANACOM (2015), op. cit.

-66 Ibid
+68 Ibid